hypan599/cse6230/final/paper.md

 - **Model**: strong scaling and weak scaling

 ## f.
 Any paper that is submitted for a prize contains some marketing, and maybe some attempts to fool the masses.
-If you could ask the authors to submit one additional figure with the performance measurements of an experiment, what would you choose, and why?
+If you could ask the authors to submit one additional figure with the performance measurements of an experiment, what would you choose, and why